filefoxper/agent-reducer/docs/experience.md

 We have add some experience features and APIs.
 These features and APIs may be changing in future, and we suppose you try them privately not in your production codes.

+## Guides

-## Effect decorator (experience)
+### Effect decorator (experience)

-If you want to add effect inside model, and start it after this model is connected, you can use api [effect](/api?id=effect) to decorate a model method to be a effect callback.
-If you pass nothing into [effect](/api?id=effect) decorator, it will take current model instance as the listening target.
-If you pass a callback which returns a method of current model into [effect](/api?id=effect) decorator as a param, it will only listen to the state changes leaded by this specific `method`.
+If you want to add effect inside model, and start it after this model is connected, you can use api [effect](/experience?id=effect-experience) to decorate a model method to be a effect callback.
+If you pass nothing into [effect](/experience?id=effect-experience) decorator, it will take current model instance as the listening target.
+If you pass a callback which returns a method of current model into [effect](/experience?id=effect-experience) decorator as a param, it will only listen to the state changes leaded by this specific `method`.

-The method decorated by [effect](/api?id=effect) is bind on an `agent` which is created temporary from current `model instance`.
+The method decorated by [effect](/experience?id=effect-experience) is bind on an `agent` which is created temporary from current `model instance`.
 So, if deploy the method from keyword `this` in a effect callback, it will change the model state.

 ```typescript
 import {